-How Long the macOS Catalina Update Takes to Install (10.15.3)
+How Long the macOS Catalina Update Takes to Install (10.15.5)

 Apple

 The macOS Catalina update is an important update that packs in a ton of new features for your Mac.
-This is a 3.42GB update on some computers, and depending on your latest update and your Mac you could be looking at a bigger update.
-To install macOS 10.15.3 if you aren’t already on macOS Catalina, you can expect an 8GB or larger update.
+This is roughly a 5GB update on some computers, and depending on your latest update and your Mac you could be looking at a bigger update.
+To install macOS 10.15.5 if you aren’t already on macOS Catalina, you can expect an 8GB or larger update.

 If you are prepared for the macOS Catalina update, this will go faster since backing up is a major part of the time needed to install, but macOS Catalina problems can slow you down.